projectmesa/mesa/benchmarks/README.md

 - Display a summary of results in the terminal

 >**Noteworthy :** the pickle file created by the benchmark is not under git control.
-So you can run the benchmark on the master branch first, switch to your development branch, change the file name for the results, and run the benchmarks again.
+So you can run the benchmark on the master branch first, switch to your development branch, and run the benchmarks again.

 #### What's being measured: